selki3/SciGen/baselines/README.md

+# Overall
+This is my task for comparison of State-of-the-Art NLP models.
+I compared FLAN-T5-Large, T5-Base, BART-Base and BART-Large.
+To run my attempt of FLAN-T5-Large, simply navigate to the baseline environment and run flan.py.
+This should output predicts.
+Unfortunately due to time constraints and an unsolvable bus error on the HPC I was unable to run Flan at 30 Epochs like the other models.

 # SciGen Baselines

 This repository contains the code for the baselines of the paper: "[SciGen: a Dataset for Reasoning-Aware Text Generation from Scientific Tables](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/149e9677a5989fd342ae44213df68868-Paper-round2.pdf)".